FLAT FEE FRANCHISE DEVELOPMENT

 The business aspects of a franchise system intersect with the legal framework of franchising.
-Having owned my own franchise companies, I have a thorough understanding of the business side of franchising as well as the legal documents.
+Having developed, owned, and managed my own franchise companies as a franchisor, I have a thorough understanding of the business side as well as the legal side of franchising.

-Acting as a liaison between you and legal counsel, I provide feedback and seasoned business advice, which helps ensure consistency across the entire franchise system, and aid in the completion of thorough, accurate legal documents.
+I’m available to act as a liaison between you and legal counsel and provide feedback and seasoned business advice, which helps ensure consistency across the entire franchise system, and aid in the completion of thorough, accurate legal documents.

-I will also help you understand the interconnected systems in your franchise model, and make sure that the legal content in your Franchise Disclosure Document (FDD) and Franchise Agreement are in sync with your Operations Manual, day-to-day operations, franchise sales process, and culture.
+I will also help you understand the interconnected systems in your franchise model, and make sure that the legal content in your Franchise Disclosure Document (FDD) and Franchise Agreement are in sync with your Operations Manual, day-to-day operations, franchise sales process, and your unique business system and culture.

 Franchise Profit Potential

 When done right, expanding your business through franchising can be very profitable.
-To get an idea of how much you can make by franchising your business, contact me and I’ll send you a Franchise Potential Calculator you can use to forecast franchise sales and royalty for up to ten years.
+To get an idea of how much you can make by franchising your business, contact me for a no-obligation quote to franchise your business, and I’ll send you a Franchise Potential Calculator you can use to forecast franchise sales and royalty for up to ten years.

 We can help you design a franchise offering and franchise system that is saleable, sustainable and profitable.
 All at a very affordable price.

 For a free consultation, give me a call anytime at 321.392.3000 X 1 or schedule a call and I’ll call you.